awang9999/sted/README.md

-# ted
+# sted
-A tiny terminal editor implemented in Rust
+A Simple Terminal EDitor implemented in Rust